 How to make your computer run faster with a spring clean

 Have you noticed your computer getting a little sluggish recently?
-Remember when your computer was new and booting up seemed practically instant compared to your old system, but now it wakes up with a yawn and says “just five more minutes” when you turn it on?
-It could be your computer just needs a little TLC to make it feel like its old self again.
+When your computer was now, booting up seemed practically instant... but now it wakes up with a yawn and says “five more minutes”.
+It's not all bad though!
+It could just be your computer needs a little TLC to feel like its old self again.

-This may sound complicated, but it’s actually very simple and shouldn’t take too much effort.
-Here’s how to give your computer a good basic clean.
+This may sound complicated, but it’s actually really easy and shouldn’t take too much effort.
+Here’s how to give your computer a basic clean, inside and out.

 Cleaning your computer’s inner workings